parhamoyan/qutewindow/docs/getting_started.rst

 Getting Started
 ===============

-QuteWindow is a modern, cross-platform frameless window library for Python and Qt that provides native window controls and behaviors across different platforms.
+CuteWindow is a modern, cross-platform frameless window library for Python and Qt that provides native window controls and behaviors across different platforms.

 Installation
 ------------